binkley/tw-generics-kata/README.md

 * Fork the kata (https://github.com/binkley/tw-generics-kata) to your github account; work from there, pushing your local changes back to your fork
+* Ensure your editor has annotation processing enabled for `javac`, and a Lombok plugin or support turned on
 * Use the "ABC" pattern to your advantage: `git add . && ./gradlew test && git commit` (or amend)
 * Commit every time the tests pass; save `./gradlew clean build` for pushing your commit